Please note, this is a work in progress. If you have any further information, please don't hesitate to get in touch.

 Using The Christian Globe as a platform, launches an Industrial Campaign generating public interest and business for firms that were positive examples of working conditions for men and women.

 3 November 1911

 Her first hostel, The Mackirdy Hostel at 79 Great Titchfield Street, is opened by the Duchess of Albany.

 Her second hostel, The Mackirdy Hostel and Haven for Women and Girls, at 112-124 Harrow Road, Paddington, is opened by Princess Alexander of Teck.

 Founds and becomes Editor of the newspaper Mackirdy's Weekly.
 The paper promotes Women's Suffrage, but is strongly opposed to the militancy of suffragettes and is critical of Christabel Pankhurst.

 Her house and most of her possessions, including an unfinished book, is destroyed in a fire.
 The international press report this as an act of deliberate arson by a suffragette.

 29 October 1914

-Olive Malvery dies at her home in Purley, Surrey as a result of overdosing on sedatives.
-She had been suffering from cancer.
+After suffering from an illness, Olive Malvery dies at her home in Purley, Surrey as a result of overdosing on sedatives.

 * Establishing a date of birth has been complicated by Malvery reporting herself as younger on a number of official documents.
 This has led to her incorrect date of 1877 being given in a number of places, and the Oxford Dictionary of National Biography stating 'No record of her birth has been located.'
 Her date of birth is given in her Baptism record from India, Select Births and Baptisms, 1786-1947, available through Ancestry.com.